MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshoot-scom-mi.md

 **Cause**

-Occurs when *ManagedBy* property is set for this resource group.
+Occurs when the *ManagedBy* property is set for this resource group.

 **Resolution**